arkane-systems/genie/README.md

 ## RECOMMENDATIONS

-Once you have this up and running, I suggest disabling via systemctl the _systemd-timesyncd_ service (since the system clock is already synchronized by the host Windows) and the _getty@tty1_ service (since logging on and using WSL is done via ptsen, not ttys).
+Once you have this up and running, I suggest disabling via systemctl the _getty@tty1_ service (since logging on and using WSL is done via ptsen, not ttys).

 ## BUGS